Not-Glunk/bread/README.md

 ---
 poorly written fancy python script to manage a .csv

-based on the idea of using hashes of `<website>+<passphrase>` as your passwords
+based on the idea of using hashes of `<website>+<passphrase>` as your passwords<br />

-when running in special characters or lenght constraints, make use of the "pepper" and "format" columns
+when running in special characters or lenght constraints, make use of the "pepper" and "format" columns<br />
 if you need to encrypt pre-set credentials, or store whatever data, it can also do aes256 encryption, same logic

 manually edit the .csv if need arises idk, bye